-The BMM programme helps to identify, assist and protect victims of trafficking in human beings and vulnerable smuggled migrants, especially women and children and other vulnerable groups.
-In Addis Ababa alone, over 200 boys and girls were rescued in just two months and are provided with shelter.
+The BMM programme helps identify, assist and protect victims of trafficking in human beings and vulnerable smuggled migrants, especially women and children and other vulnerable groups.
+So far, over 12,000 trafficked victims and vulnerable migrants have been assisted with protection services, such as accommodation, basic services, and counselling.